Frederick Winslow Taylor: Management theory

-Taylor thought that by analysing work, the "one best way" to do it would be found.
+Taylor thought that by analyzing work, the "one best way" to do it would be found.
 He is most remembered for developing the stopwatch time study, which, combined with Frank Gilbreth's motion study methods, later became the field of time and motion study.
 He broke a job into its component parts and measured each to the hundredth of a minute.
 One of his most famous studies involved shovels.
 He noticed that workers used the same shovel for all materials.
 He determined that the most effective load was 21½ pounds, and found or designed shovels that for each material would scoop up that amount.
 He was generally unsuccessful in getting his concepts applied, and was dismissed from Bethlehem Iron Company/Bethlehem Steel Company.
 Nevertheless, Taylor was able to convince workers who used shovels and whose compensation was tied to how much they produced to adopt his advice about the optimum way to shovel by breaking the movements down into their component elements and recommending better ways to perform these movements.
 It was largely through his disciples' efforts (most notably Henry Gantt's) that industry came to implement his ideas.
 Moreover, the book he wrote after parting company with the Bethlehem company, Shop Management, sold well.

 Relations with ASME

 Taylor's written works were designed for presentation to the American Society of Mechanical Engineers (ASME).
 These include Notes on Belting (1894), A Piece-Rate System (1895), Shop Management (1903), Art of Cutting Metals (1906), and The Principles of Scientific Management (1911).

 Taylor was president of the ASME from 1906 to 1907.
 While president, he tried to implement his system into the management of the ASME but met with much resistance.
 He was able to reorganize only the publications department and that only partially.
 He also forced out the ASME's longtime secretary, Morris Llewellyn Cooke, and replaced him with Calvin W. Rice.
 His tenure as president was trouble-ridden and marked the beginning of a period of internal dissension within the ASME during the Progressive Age.

 In 1911, Taylor collected a number of his articles into a book-length manuscript, which he submitted to the ASME for publication.
 The ASME formed an ad hoc committee to review the text.
 The committee included Taylor allies such as James Mapes Dodge and Henry R. Towne.
 The committee delegated the report to the editor of the American Machinist, Leon P. Alford.
 Alford was a critic of the Taylor system and his report was negative.
 The committee modified the report slightly, but accepted Alford's recommendation not to publish Taylor's book.
-Taylor angrily withdrew the book and published Principles without ASME approval.
-Taylor published the trade book himself in 1912.
+Taylor angrily withdrew the book and published Principles himself in 1912, without ASME approval.